jwan0714/PFR-MicroPortal-Documentation/usage.md

   }
 }
 ```
-Then modify nextflow.config file in the same directory by adding ``` includeConfig("name.config") ```.
+Then modify nextflow.config in the same directory by adding ``` includeConfig("name.config") ```.

 When running the pipeline, type ``` -c /powerplant/workspace/hrajaw/nf-core-rnaseq-1.4.2/configs/nextflow.config ``` to specify the path to the config file.

 And type ``` --genome Name_You_Want ``` to specify the reference genomes you just configured.

 The config files used in the malus ambrosia rnaseq pipeline are available in this repository.

 ### Pre-running setup

 The genome fasta files often contain a long and complex string filename, because the pipeline uses the input filename as results filename, the output might be difficult to read.
 We can create soft-link with shorter and simplified filename before provide it to the pipeline.
 By using this way, we can also easily manage the input genome fasta files.
 Create the soft-link directory under project_name folder: